PardoSergi/InTyMaVi/HOWTOCITE.md

 (Available online at http://glottolog.org)

 - Licence: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
-- Glottolog is versioned; if you cite a specific analysis made with InTyMaVi, note the version/date of the `languages_and_dialects_geo.csv` file you loaded (shown on the [Glottolog downloads page](https://glottolog.org/meta/downloads)).
+- InTyMaVi downloads Glottolog as a full CLDF dataset (from the `glottolog/glottolog-cldf` GitHub repository) rather than a single fixed file, and lets you select which tagged release to use.
+For a specific analysis, cite the release you actually selected — shown in "🗂️ Data sources" and recorded automatically in each map's export metadata (§9) — rather than assuming the version above.